 Did you know that the US population is 4% of the planet but generates 15% of greenhouse gas emissions?
 I know we can do better as a country and as individuals, starting in our own homes and lives.
 If you’re wondering how you can contribute, there are many ways you can reduce your environmental impact.
 What better time to start than this Earth Day, April 22nd?
 Read below for some simple steps we can take in our daily lives to reduce our environmental impact.

-3) Using less water not only saves you money, it reduces the impact on our waterways and reservoirs and reduces the energy needed to treat, pump and heat water.
+Not only does cutting down on water usage save you money, but it also reduces the impact we have on our waterways and reservoirs and reduces the energy needed to treat, pump, and heat water.
 Reduce water consumption by only running the washing machine and dishwasher when full (and for most dishwashers, you don’t need to use extra water by pre-rinsing dishes–just scrape scraps into the trash or compost bin).

-4) Composting your scraps reduces greenhouse emissions by cutting the amount of waste in landfills.
+Turning food scraps into usable soil is a winner because it reduces greenhouse emissions by cutting the amount of waste in landfills, while also giving us nutrient-packed earth so that we can grow more healthy plants.
 My family has gotten our curbside waste down to just one kitchen trash bag a week since we started composting.
 Composting is so easy!
 Here’s how Aviva composts her family’s scraps at home.

 Get more ideas to reduce your environmental impact here from the Environmental Protection Agency.